 After completing the dose-titration schedule, the recommended dose of venetoclax is 400 mg once daily from Cycle 3 Day 1 of obinutuzumab to the last day of Cycle 12.

+Venetoclax in combination with ibrutinib

+Start ibrutinib (420 mg once daily) as a single agent for 3 cycles (1 cycle is 28 days), followed by 12 cycles of venetoclax in combination with ibrutinib.
+Beginning on Cycle 4 Day 1, administer venetoclax according to the dose-titration schedule (see Table 1).
+After completing the dose-titration schedule, patients should continue venetoclax 400 mg once daily in combination with ibrutinib 420 mg orally once daily to the last day of Cycle 15.

+Refer to the ibrutinib Summary of Product Characteristics for additional information.

 Post-titration dose for venetoclax in combination with rituximab